 Medicines for migraine attacks when pregnant or breast-feeding

-The good news is that about 2 in 3 women with migraine have an improvement whilst pregnant or breast-feeding.
+The good news is that about two in three women with migraine have an improvement whilst pregnant or breast-feeding.
 However, about 1 in 20 women with migraine find that their migraine gets worse whilst pregnant.

 The bad news is that most of the medicines used to treat migraine (and sickness) should not be taken if you are pregnant or breast-feeding.
 Paracetamol is the medicine most commonly used, as it is known to be safe during pregnancy.
 If you are pregnant or breast-feeding you should always check the leaflet that comes with the medicine to see if it is suitable.
 Check with your pharmacist or doctor if you are not sure.